 sudo systemctl restart plexmediaserver

 Securing your Plex Media Server is crucial, especially when you plan to access it remotely or allow others to access it.
-UFW (Uncomplicated Firewall) is a great way to protect your server.
+UFW (Uncomplicated Firewall) restricts incoming connections to only the ports Plex requires for streaming and discovery.
+For comprehensive firewall management beyond Plex, see our guide on configuring UFW on Ubuntu (compatible with Linux Mint).

 First, check if UFW is installed on your system.
 If not, install it using the following command: